Anu-Ra2025/Blending-Data-Organization-and-Computation-with-Pandas-and-NumPy/README.md

 ![image](https://github.com/user-attachments/assets/7a1d1ca5-1814-49e0-a346-c87c837295b6)

-* Square Root (np.sqrt):-

-i)The np.sqrt():- function computes the square root of each element in an array.
+i) Square Root (np.sqrt):-The np.sqrt():- function computes the square root of each element in an array.
 It works element-wise on arrays and returns the result. ii) Exponentiation (np.exp):- The np.exp() function calculates the exponential of each element in an array.

 ![image](https://github.com/user-attachments/assets/a99e24d3-f2e3-48f1-a119-9b2cc04e2995)